 This basic acting course centers on building confidence and stage presence through improvisation and a series of increasingly difficult acting exercises.
 Students begin without the use of a written script.
 Each student creates a wide variety of characters in the class, and those characters are then used to create original theater pieces.
 The elements of theater are investigated through the creation of short performance pieces and in-class discussion of the work.

-This course builds and expands on the skills developed in Theater 1, and is centered on the process of scene study.
+This course builds and expands on the skills developed in Theater I, and is centered on the process of scene study.
 Students study, practice, and perform scenes from established playwrights such as Shakespeare, Moliére, Ibsen, and various contemporary writers.
 Students serve as sounding boards for one another as the scenes are presented in class.
 Note: Two drama productions are presented each year.
 Parts are open by audition to all Upper School students.
 Interested students may also be involved in production, including set construction, props, lights, costumes, sound design, and stage management.

 Students will read the complete scripts of a number of contemporary plays.
 Scenes will then be selected for performance and students will spend focused time contemplating and brainstorming how the scenes will be presented.
 Selected scenes will be performed in a workshop environment in the Black Box Theater, using a variety of theatrical elements including costumes, makeup, props, lights, music, and sound.
-The scripts will represent more unusual styles of theatrical pieces ranging from absurdism to non realistic pieces.
+The scripts will represent 33 more unusual styles of theatrical pieces ranging from absurdism to non-realistic pieces.

 This course will explore the numerous roles that music plays in religious and spiritual contexts around the world.
 We will compare religious musical practice from a global perspective, exploring the connections between religious doctrines, rituals, and cultural performances.
-The scope of the class will cover the major world religions using listening, analysis, and discussion to develop a foundation of understanding for music’s role to express reverence for and connection with the divine.
+The scope of the class will cover the major world religions using listening, analysis, and discussion to develop a foundation of understanding for music’s role in expressing reverence for and connection with the divine.